 I refused to be forced to divide myself between science and the humanities, so I decided to specialise in humanities at school (English, English Literature, History and Economics) with double Biology and Human Biology, before studying science at university.
 Along with my love of physics and astronomy, aided by the dazzling Pilbara skies, pivotal intellectual experiences for me were understanding the mechanisms of DNA and exploring the micro and macro worlds beyond immediate experience.
 Literarily, I noticed Shakespeare, Marlowe and Thomas Hardy, while Faulkner’s “As I Lay Dying” demonstrated the universality of the human experience beneath our often ridiculous surfaces, Patrick White’s “Voss” impressed with its incisive imagery and Lee’s “To Kill a Mockingbird” made great contemporary literature excitingly and immediately relevant.
 Augmented by “100 Great Science Fiction Short Short Stories”, Homer’s “Odyssey” has remained by my bedside for all time.

 During that time I decided to solve the world’s energy crisis.
 As part of this modest endeavour I dragged friends into “assisting” me in experiments measuring the energy content in blades of spinifex.
-This was superseded by an intention to make a fortune writing anonymously so I could solve the energy crisis by funding nuclear fusion research.
-As with that, my attempts to solve world hunger and save the environment are also still works in progress.
+This was superseded by an intention to make a fortune writing anonymously so I could solve the energy crisis by funding nuclear fusion research (not to be confused with nuclear fission, which is a very different matter, and now superseded by solar and wind for efficiency and reliability).
+As with that, my attempts to solve world hunger and save the environment are also still works in progress (the old joke that fusion is “always fifty years away” is as true now as it was – eighty years ago).

 One of the advantages of growing up in the northwest, where there was no commercial television or radio and only the ABC at the time, was the freedom from the influence of social stereotypes, allowing me to excel as an uncompromisingly intelligent woman without any self-consciousness of the fact that I was doing that.
 However, while I recognised and loved the unique greatness of the northwest, like most young people, thinking I lived far away from where “real life” happened, I couldn’t wait to get to “civilisation”, where all everyone did all day was discuss ancient Greece, “Hamlet”, Galileo and Isaac Newton.
 Kafka’s dairies echoed, in reverse, my experience of life in a cultural desert.